 Hot glue the first four strands to the inside of the pumpkin at the top and bottom.

-Medium tan with Braided yarn
+4) Medium tan with Braided yarn

-Cut a piece of yarn 13 inches long.
 Repeat eight more times, so you have 9 pieces of yarn.
-Tie one end together.

-Divide the stand into three sections.
+Divide one strand into three sections.

-Braid the strand.
-Try to keep the strands as flat as possible.
 I put the tied end of my strand underneath my desk lamp which made braiding much easier!

 You should have a painted pumpkin and 32 braided strands.

-Continue to add braids around the pumpkin until it is completely covered.
+Tuck the remaining braids around the pumpkin until it is completely covered.

-how to Make stems for adorable yarn pumpkins
+how to Make stems for yarn pumpkins

 Now it’s time to make the stems for our yarn pumpkins!